 The Blueprint scored a 3.33 in dirt.
 Very similar to the park section, you can dabble on the Blueprint and ride small dirt jumps along with pump tracks.
 The 13.2 – 13.5 chainstay will give you a nice stable feeling when you rip around the pump track.

 Check out the WTP Revolver to see a dirt-specific bike.
-(Check it out here) or the Fit TRL for a beginner-level dirt bike.
-(Fit TRL here)
+(Check it out hereOpens in a new tab.) or the Fit TRL for a beginner-level dirt bike.
+(Fit TRL hereOpens in a new tab.)

 Is the Sunday Blueprint good for riding dirt?